Central Jamaat-e Ahl-e Sunnat

-Central Jamaat-e Ahl-e Sunnat is a congregation and mosque of the Pakistani community in Oslo, Norway with 6,000 members, making it the largest mosque in the country.
+The Central Jamaat-e Ahl-e Sunnat is a congregation and mosque of the Pakistani community in Oslo, Norway with 6,000 members, making it the largest mosque in the country.
 Within Sunni Islam, the mosque is affiliated with Sufism and the Barelvi movement.

 History

 The congregation was founded in 1976 after a group of Sufi-oriented first-generation Pakistani immigrants split from the Islamic Cultural Centre.
 The mosque has later seen many splits and internal conflicts.
 In 1984 a faction split to form a World Islamic Mission congregation, and in 1989 the founder Ahmad Mustaq Chisti was expelled, which resulted in street fights outside the mosque.
 Internal family-based power struggles about the leadership in the congregation led to violent fights in the mosque in 2006.

 In 2006 a new mosque building, Jamea Masjid was opened in Motzfeldts gate 10, with 6200 m2 and room for 2,500 people.
 The mosque cost NOK 93 million (US$14.5 million) to construct, financed through loans and wealthy Pakistanis.

 The mosque's imam Nehmat Ali Shah was in 2014 assaulted and stabbed outside his home.
 Two men (including the alleged planner of the attack, a man of Pakistani background), were later arrested for the attack charged with inflicting grievous bodily harm.
 A woman was also charged with attempting to cover up the crime.
 The following year, mosque chairman Ghulam Sarwar was assaulted outside his home.

 The mosque was one of five mosques that founded the Islamic Council Norway, an umbrella group of Muslims in Norway, in 1993.